-The present study intends to reduce this knowledge gap by examining the impact of bank lending on output growth in Nigeria (using sector level productivity and bank lending data), specifically to ascertain whether sector level bank lending has any impact on output growth of the various sectors (namely; agriculture, manufacturing, and quarying sectors).
+The present study intends to reduce this unclearness by examining the impact of bank lending on output growth in Nigeria (using sector level productivity and bank lending data), specifically to ascertain whether sector level bank lending has any impact on output growth in the various sectors (specifically; agriculture, manufacturing, and mining & quarrying sectors).
+We therefore hypothesize that bank lending to the various economic sectors enhances output growth in those sectors.

-The rest of this paper is organised as follows: section two is literature review and discusses the theoretical and empirical evidence of the effect of bank lending on output growth.
-Section three contains the sectoral distribution of commercial bank loans and advances in Nigeria.
+The rest of this paper is organized as follows: section two is sectoral distribution of commercial bank loans and advances in Nigeria.
+Section three is literature review and discusses the theoretical and empirical evidence of the effect of bank lending on output growth.
 Section four specifies the model used to investigate the hypothesis that bank lending enhances output growth of the various sectors while section five discusses the results and policy implications of findings.
-Sixth section gives the summary and concluding remarks.
+Sixth section is the summary and conclusion.